dr-saad-la/rust-distilled/src/chap_04/else_if.md

     The number is 10 and it is positive.

 In this comprehensive example, the description variable is assigned a string based on the value of number, and the final message prints out the number and its description.
 This demonstrates the flexibility and power of Rust's control flow structures.

+### Summary

+- else if Statement: Allows for checking multiple conditions sequentially.
+- Using Conditions with **let Bindings**: Enables concise and expressive code by combining conditions with variable bindings.